 Since our founding in 1985, BlueHub has invested over \$2.4 billion and leveraged over \$12.6 billion to finance projects in low-income communities.
-Reducing economic inequality is at the heart of why BlueHub exists and why we do the work we do.
-Our investments focus on economically and racially marginalized communities, particularly those that have been denied access to capital.
+Increasing economic opportunity is at the heart of why BlueHub exists and why we do the work we do.
+Our investments focus on low-income communities, particularly those that have been denied access to capital.